pagekey/education/183-React-from-Scratch/README.md

 # React from Scratch

 Frameworks are great, but they can be clunky and slow.
 On the other hand, using vanilla JavaScript really doesn't cut it - React gives you the best of both worlds by keeping everything in one cohesive piece (behavior, display, content).
-How fast can we go with React?
-And what happens if we strip it to the absolute minimum, removing any of the extra stuff that frameworks like Next.js build in for us?
+How can we use React on our own, without someone else's framework?
+What are the moving parts, and how does it work?
+What happens if we strip it to the absolute minimum, removing any of the extra stuff that frameworks like Next.js build in for us?

 As it turns out, with a little noodling around with Node.js scripts, you can get an extreme barebones version of React to compile using `esbuild`, a TypeScript compiler that is known for being lightweight and fast.

 ## Overview

 In this post, we'll

 1. Start from nothing more than an empty directory.
-2. Create a simple React component (with hooks!).
+2. Create a simple React component (with import/hooks!).
 3. Compile the `.tsx` file into a `.js` file.
 4. Create an `index.html` file to render the compiled `.js`.
 5. Clean things up / automate things by using a custom build script.